Tropical-Juice/Cookie-Wall/readme.txt

 Donate link: http://tropicaljuice.nl/
 Tags: cookies, eu, cookie, law, cookie law, plugin Requires at least: 3.7
-Tested up to: 4.7
+Tested up to: 4.7.4
-Stable tag: 4.3
+Stable tag: 4.7.4
 Version 1.1.2
 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

 This plugin add's a simple cookie wall to comply with Dutch Cookie-laws.
-This plugin can be used when there is not 'light' version availble of the website withouth cookies and 3rd-party embeds.
+This plugin can be used when there is not 'light' version available of the website without cookies and 3rd-party embeds.

 == Description ==

 This plugin add's a simple cookie wall to comply with Dutch Cookie-laws.
-This plugin can be used when there is not 'light' version availble of the website withouth cookies and 3rd-party embeds.
+This plugin can be used when there is not 'light' version available of the website without cookies and 3rd-party embeds.

 Features

 *   Bot/indexer/SEO friendly, only target the users you want to target.
-*   Customize the look and feel
+*   Customise the look and feel
 *   Easily change the content of the cookie wall
 *   Easy control with shortcodes

-    Pleae note that this is an early release, things can change in the future.
+    Please note that this is an early release, things can change in the future.
 Not everything is as polished as I'd like.

 == Installation ==